vtardia/docker-php/README.md

 **Please note**: this is a proof of concept, not production-ready stuff!

+## SSL

+Although it may be tempting to embed SSL configuration and certs within web images, it does make more sense to let them serve HTTP and have a frontend proxy as SSL endpoint on the deployment server.

 ## TODO

  - [-] Move Nginx host and port settings within ENV vars